MesserLab/SLiM/README.md

 Development & Feedback
 -----------------------------------

+SLiM is a product of the Messer Lab, [http://messerlab.org/](http://messerlab.org/), by Benjamin C. Haller and Philipp W. Messer.
 SLiM is under active development, and our goal is to make it as broadly useful as possible.
-If you have feedback or feature requests, or if you are interested in contributing to SLiM, please contact Philipp Messer at [messer@cornell.edu](mailto:messer@cornell.edu).
+If you have feedback or feature requests, or if you are interested in contributing to SLiM, please contact Ben Haller at [bhaller@mac.com](mailto:bhaller@mac.com).
 Please note that Philipp is also looking for graduate students and postdocs.

 Installation
 ------------